History of Puerto Rico: Struggle for sovereignty

 Leaders of "El Grito de Lares", who were in exile in New York City, joined the Puerto Rican Revolutionary Committee, founded on December 8, 1895, and continued their quest for Puerto Rican independence.
-In 1897, Antonio Mattei Lluberas and the local leaders of the independence movement of the town of Yauco, organized another uprising, which became known as the "Intentona de Yauco".
+On March 24, 1897, Antonio Mattei Lluberas and the local leaders of the independence movement of the town of Yauco, organized another uprising, which became known as the "Intentona de Yauco".
 This was the first time that the current Puerto Rican flag was unfurled in Puerto Rican soil.
 The local conservative political factions, which believed that such an attempt would be a threat to their struggle for autonomy, opposed such an action.
 Rumors of the planned event spread to the local Spanish authorities who acted swiftly and put an end to what would be the last major uprising in the island to Spanish colonial rule.

 The struggle for autonomy came close to achieving its goal on November 25, 1897, when the Carta Autonómica (Charter of Autonomy), which conceded political and administrative autonomy to the island, was approved in Spain.
-In the past 400-plus years, after centuries of colonial rule, Práxedes Mateo Sagasta, the Prime Minister of Spain granted the island an autonomous government on November 25, 1897 in the empire's legislative body in Cádiz, Spain, and trade was opened up with the United States and European colonies.
+In the past 400-plus years, after centuries of colonial rule, Práxedes Mateo Sagasta, the Prime Minister of Spain granted the island an autonomous government on November 25, 1897, in the empire's legislative body in Cádiz, Spain, and trade was opened up with the United States and European colonies.
 The charter maintained a governor appointed by Spain, who held the power to veto any legislative decision he disagreed with, and a partially elected parliamentary structure.
 That same year, the Partido Autonomista Ortodoxo, led by José Celso Barbosa and Manuel Fernández Juncos, was founded.
 On February 9, 1898, the new government officially began.
 Local legislature set its own budget and taxes.
 They accepted or rejected commercial treaties concluded by Spain.
-In February 1898, Governor General Manuel Macías inaugurated the new government of Puerto Rico under the Autonomous Charter which gave town councils complete autonomy in local matters.
+In February 1898, Governor General Manuel Macías inaugurated the new government of Puerto Rico under the Autonomous Charter, which gave town councils complete autonomy in local matters.
 Subsequently, the governor had no authority to intervene in civil and political matters unless authorized to do so by the Cabinet.
-General elections were held in March and on July 17, 1898 Puerto Rico's autonomous government began to function, but not for long.
+General elections were held in March and on July 17, 1898, Puerto Rico's autonomous government began to function, but not for long.